bonham000/fcc-react-tests-module/README.md

 *View [`CHALLENGE_MAP.md`](https://github.com/bonham000/fcc-react-tests-module/blob/master/CHALLENGE_MAP.md) to see an overview of the challenges and their development progress.*

+**Note: If you do want to contribute a challenge please lets us know by opening an Issue or contacting us, because we are updating and adding these challenges very quickly.**

 ---

 **Note:** *For development, we are using a `src/DevApp.js` file that is being git-ignored which allows us to just load the challenge we are working on into the app.
 You can create this file from the example `src/DevAppExample.js`.
 Be sure `src/index.js` is rendering the `DevApp` now if it isn't already.*